Red Barons Webseiten

 The picture shows the Gate in 1800.

-Following the defeat of the Prussian army in the battles of Jena and Auerstedt in 1806 Napoleon enters Berlin in the same year through the Brandenbourg Gate.
+Following the defeat of the Prussian army in the battles of Jena and Auerstedt in 1806, Napoleon entered Berlin that same year through the Brandenburg Gate.

 In 1807 Napoleon takes Schadow's Quadriga as a trophy to Paris.